 In his free-wheeling essay, “The Meek Shall Inherit the Memoir,” writer Harrison Scott Key describes his reluctance to write life stories, afraid he might be considered a narcissist or a bore— “I mean, who did I think I was?
 Who would want to read about me? . . .
 How do I map the expressionist strangeness of my inner life in a way that invites others to sit in the cockpit of my soul and soar through the atmosphere of me, which is the only me I’ve ever been and the only unique thing I possess anyway?”

 Such lyrical self-doubt is fun to read, creates a bit of tension, and makes the narrator seem like a real person.
-The author seems to be full of ironic self-doubt.
+Harrison speaks with ironic self-doubt.

 One great benefit to writing life story is that—unlike real life—your imperfections and peculiarities improve you.Your quirkiness makes your character interesting, knowable and believable.
 What you do, what you say, what you wish you had said.
 Yet, too often first drafts contain a narrating protagonist cast as hero or victim—a flat character without conflict, irony or the potential of change.